Community Projects

 76th VE Day commemmorated with 300 ‘Tommy’ figures

-Barratt David Wilson Homes has become the first corporate patron of The Tommy Club.
+Barratt Developments has become the first corporate patron of The Tommy Club.
 As a strong supporter of the country’s armed forces, attracting over 100 veterans into the business through its Armed Forces Transition Programme, Barratt Developments has purchased 300 “Tommy” figures for display in the gardens of its show homes across the country in addition to donated £100,000 to the Tommy Club.

 Launched in 2020, the Tommy Club raises money for the Royal British Legion Industries (RBLI) charity, which has been providing jobs, homes, and mental health support for ex services personnel throughout the worst of the current pandemic.